Erika (given name)

+The given name Erika is a female name with multiple meanings of Classical Latin, Old Norse, and Japanese origin.

-The given name Erika, Erica, Ericka, or Ereka is a feminine form of Eric, deriving from the Old Norse name Eiríkr (or Eríkr in Eastern Scandinavia due to monophthongization).
+Erika and the variants Erica, Ericka, or Ereka are feminine forms of Eric, derived from the Old Norse name Eiríkr (or Eríkr in Eastern Scandinavia due to monophthongization).
 The first element, ei- is derived either from the older Proto-Norse *aina(z), meaning "one, alone, unique", as in the form Æinrikr explicitly, or from *aiwa(z) "long time, eternity".
 The second element -ríkr stems either from *ríks "king, ruler" (cf. Gothic reiks) or from the therefrom derived *ríkijaz "kingly, powerful, rich".
 The name is thus usually taken to mean "sole ruler, monarch" or "eternal ruler, ever powerful".
 It is a common name in many Western societies.

-It is also a popular given name for women in Japan (even though its origin has nothing in common with the Nordic roots of the Western version).
-Erica is also the name of a genus of approximately 860 species of flowering plants in the family Ericaceae, commonly known as "heaths" or "heathers" in English, and is the Latin word for "heather".
+The Latin word erica means heath or broom.
+It is believed that Pliny adapted erica from Ancient Greek ἐρείκη.
+The expected Anglo-Latin pronunciation, /ᵻˈraɪkə/, may be given in dictionaries (OED: "Erica"), but /ˈɛrᵻkə/ is more commonly heard.
+Erica is the name of a genus of about 860 species of flowering plants in the family Ericaceae, commonly known as heaths or heathers in English, and is the Latin word for heather.